Universality Laws for High-Dimensional Learning with Random Features: Introduction

-The random feature model, original proposed in \cite{rahimi2008random}, has received considerable attention in the last few years mainly due to its impressive performance and its connection to overparameterized neural networks \cite{daniely2016toward,daniely2017sgd,bach2017equivalence,jacot2018neural,belkin2018understand,liu2020random}.
+The random feature model has received considerable attention in the last few years mainly due to its impressive performance and its connection to overparameterized neural networks \cite{rahimi2008random,daniely2016toward,daniely2017sgd,bach2017equivalence,jacot2018neural,belkin2018understand,liu2020random}.
 Some of that attention has been directed towards analyzing the performance of this model in high-dimensional regimes.
-Developments along this line can be found in \cite{mei2019generalization,montanari2019generalization,gerace2020generalisation,Goldt2020Gaussian, ghorbani2019linearized,ba2019generalization,goldt2019modelling}.
-In \cite{mei2019generalization}, the authors precisely characterized the training and generalization errors associated with a special case of \eref{training}, where the loss function $\loss(x; y) = \tfrac{1}{2}(x-y)^2$ and the regularization function is $\regu(x) = \tfrac{\lambda}{2} x^2$.
+Developments along this line can be found in \emph{e.g.}, \cite{louart2018random,hastie2019surprises,mei2019generalization,montanari2019generalization,goldt2019modelling,gerace2020generalisation,Goldt2020Gaussian, ghorbani2019linearized,ba2019generalization,dhifallah2020precise}.
+In \cite{louart2018random,mei2019generalization}, the authors precisely characterized the training and generalization errors associated with a special case of \eref{training}, where the loss function $\loss(x; y) = \tfrac{1}{2}(x-y)^2$ and the regularization function is $\regu(x) = \tfrac{\lambda}{2} x^2$.
 This setting, known as ridge regression, has a closed-form solution.
-By studying a corresponding (kernel) random matrix, the authors of \cite{mei2019generalization} show that $\terr$ and $\gerr$ converge to well-defined deterministic limits as the number of training samples $n$ and the problem dimensions $d, p$ grow to infinity at fixed ratios.
-However, it is challenging to extend such analysis to more general (non-quadratic) loss and regularization functions for which no closed-form solution exists.
-In particular, the presence of the nonlinear activation function $\kernel(x)$ in \eref{a_vec} makes the regressors $\set{\va_i}$ in \eref{a_vec} non-Gaussian.
-This then prevents the application of powerful technical tools such as Gaussian min-max theorems (GMT) \cite{gordon1985some,thrampoulidis2018precise} or the geometric framework based on Gaussian width \cite{chandrasekaran2012convex} and statistical dimensions \cite{amelunxen2014living}, all of which have been tailor-made for analyzing high-dimensional optimization problems involving Gaussian vectors.
+By studying a corresponding (kernel) random matrix, one can show that $\terr$ and $\gerr$ converge to well-defined deterministic limits as the number of training samples $n$ and the problem dimensions $d, p$ grow to infinity at fixed ratios.
+However, it is difficult to extend such analysis to more general (non-quadratic) loss and regularization functions for which no closed-form solution exists.
+In particular, the presence of the nonlinear activation function $\kernel(x)$ in \eref{a_vec} makes the regressors $\set{\va_t}$ in \eref{a_vec} non-Gaussian.
+This then prevents the direct application of analysis tools such as Gaussian min-max theorems (GMT) \cite{gordon1985some,thrampoulidis2018precise}, Gaussian width \cite{chandrasekaran2012convex}, or statistical dimensions \cite{amelunxen2014living}, as they have all been built for analyzing problems involving Gaussian vectors.